angular/angular/aio/content/tutorial/toh-pt4.md

-The `HeroService` must wait for the server to respond, `getHeroes()` cannot return immediately with hero data, and the browser will not block while the service waits.
+The `HeroService` must wait for the server to respond, `getHeroes()` cannot return immediately with hero data, and the browser will block while the service waits.

-`HeroService.getHeroes()` must have an _asynchronous signature_ of some kind.
+For the application to function while `HeroService.getHeroes()` waits for data it must have an _asynchronous signature_ of some kind.

 In this tutorial, `HeroService.getHeroes()` will return an `Observable` because it will eventually use the Angular `HttpClient.get` method to fetch the heroes